oguerrer/ppi4hc/README.md

 <sup>1</sup> The Alan Turing Institute, London
 <sup>2</sup> Centro de Investigación y Docencia Económicas (CIDE), Mexico City

+## Description
 This repository contains the code and data to replicate the analysis performed in the report with the same title.
+These outputs are part of a project to understand the multidimensional and interconnected impact of public spending across various dimensions of human capital development.
+The study focuses in Mexico as its social policy regulator, CONEVAL, provides a comprehensive dataset of highly granular government programs with expenditure amounts and outcome indicators across time.
+The analysis uses the <a href="https://policypriority.org" target="_blank">Policy Priority Inference (PPI)</a> framework to model the conections between expenditure and performance.
+The report presents various types of analysis that aim at identifying potential opportunities and challenges in coordinating expenditure strategies that aim at improving Mexico's stock of human capital.

 ## The structure
 The repository is organized into three folders: